 Although the Vancouver event isn’t happening this year, Christmas parades are taking place in different communities including in Chilliwack, Maple Ridge, Mission and Surrey.
 For details about Santa Claus parades in other communities, click Lower Mainland Santa Claus Parades.

 Santa Claus Parade

 The Vancouver Santa Claus Parade is an annual tradition that attracts over 300,000 people in good years.
 The event typically lasts for a couple of hours and features over 2500 participants, five dozen community organizations and hundreds of volunteers.

 The parade is a free event, although spectators are encouraged to bring a non-perishable food or money donation benefiting the Greater Vancouver Food Bank Society.
 Each year the event collects considerable amounts of money and tons of food for the charity and the tens of thousands of people it supports.

-Below are details about the Christmas parade in 2018 including information about the parade route, start time, related family-friendly activities and the history of the event.
+Below are details about the Christmas parade in a typical year including information about the parade route, start time, related family-friendly activities and the history of the event.

-The parade itself starts at noon and lasts for around 2 hours.
+The parade itself usually starts at noon and lasts for around two hours.
 About five dozen or so marching bands, floats, dance groups and community organizations participate.

 Starting at around 10 o’clock in the morning there is also pre-parade family-friendly entertainment outside the Vancouver Art Gallery.

 Beginning at 12 o’clock, the Vancouver Santa Claus Parade begins at Broughton Street before proceeding along Georgia Street and then down Howe Street until Davie.